Megs McLean: Career

 McLean started out as an actress, starring in Canna, a short film, in 2013.

 In 2015 McLean released her first single titled "It's My Truck" featuring a production team including Ben Smith (Heart), Brad Smith (Blind Melon), Jeff Balding, and Andrew Mendleson.
-Her single was recorded at London Bridge Studio in Seattle, Washington, known for recording acts such as Nirvana, Pearl Jam, Nickelback, 3 Doors Down, Macklemore, among others.
-Her songs are produced by Geoff Ott.
+Her single was recorded at London Bridge Studio in Seattle, Washington.
+Her songs are produced by Geoff Ott, producer and owner of London Bridge Studio.
 There was a making-of video produced by Todd and Jackson of Turn Left Productions.
 McLean was the first artist to have her likeness etched into the vintage Neve 8048 recording console at London Bridge Studio.

 In 2016 McLean released Out of School also recorded at London Bridge Studio.
 In 2017, McLean re-released "Don't Speak" from the EP as a single in 2017 with a music video.

 In 2018 she began opening for larger acts such as Lorrie Morgan, Pam Tillis, Clint Black and Sara Evans.
 Then, in 2019 she released a single, "Frisky", out of London Bridge Studio.

 Personal life

 McLean attended college at the University of Montana where she was a member of the Griz rodeo team.
 She dropped out to pursue music when she was offered an exclusive deal with ReelTime.
 She is involved in barrel racing and gymkhana locally in Snohomish, Washington.

-In 2016 McLean began to shine a light on Local Animal Rescue organizations in the Seattle area such as Emerald City Pet Rescue.
-In her video of the event on YouTube she stated "I really admire the work you guys do here, it has always been a dream of mine to start Megs Animal Rescue Shelter and call it M.A.R.S for short."